fishlure/Fishlure/README.md

 > Most people call me **Lure** but I also go by **Hollow** and **Blitz** (kin reasons babyy)

-> **He/Him** , I have a few neopronouns but because of some events, I'm still trying to build my confience again
+> **He/Him** , I have a few neopronouns but because of some events, I'm still trying to build my confidence to use them again

 > I have alotta issues regarding past friendgroups, not just on ponytown, if I have you on my friendlist I really appreciate you